 Teaching through dialogue rather than monologue also takes much more time than a 20 minute, once-a-week sermon.
 But as Paul knew, it’s so much more fruitful.

-After our time together on Friday, I thought about how our whole paradigm for “doing church” needs to radically shift if we are to reach this new generation.
+After our time together on Friday, I thought about how our whole paradigm for “doing church” needs to fundamentally shift if we are to reach this new generation.
 They are tired of monologues delivered from detached podiums that safely isolate our leaders from intimate fellowship.
 They want to address real, but often “off-script”, issues through dynamic dialogue rooted in authentic relationships.

 Fortunately, that’s what God is birthing around the nation, and the world, as his people begin recapturing New Testament principles on what it means to “be the church” once again.